grtjn/mlvagrant/README.md

 ### install_git_project
 Initializes a bare Git repository under /space/projects, along with a user named {project_name} to use it

+### install_pm2
+Install PM2 NodeJs Process Manager, for running NodeJs services - defaults to true

+### install_httpd
+Install and enable HTTPD service - defaults to true

+Note: HTTPD is mostly already installed on CentOS, this is just to be certain

+### install_https
+Install modules and tools for SSL/HTTPS - defaults to true

+Note: HTTPD needs to be configured properly to enable HTTPS in there.
+See [README](#using-https-with-httpd) for details.

 ### install_tomcat
 Install Tomcat, and enable the service - defaults to true